ChrisH-ko/Compmus-portfolio/README.md

 When considering tracks of particular interest, the 4th and 5th piano sonatas come to mind.
 The former being one of his first pieces to display a concrete change in style, and the later being one of the first stepts into truly new territory.
 Yet despite their differences they do both have a distinct touch of lightness that is in my opinion more difficult to find in his other sonatas.
 A further look into these pieces may yield intriguing results.

 ![Energy and valence for all performances](plots/energy_valence_all_performances.png)
+-  The figure above displays the energy and valence levels for the 10 sonatas of each performer.
+The sonatas have been categorized in those belonging to Scriabin's early (1-3), middle (4-5) and late (6-10) period.

 ![Energy and valence, Igor Zhukov's performances](plots/energy_valence_Igor_Zhukov.png)
+-  The above figure displays the energy and valence levels for Igor Zhukov's recordings of the sonatas